web-servers/perftests/README.md

 - `JMETER_TARGET` - the IP address of the JWS server accessible from the JMeter server.
 This IP address will be used for performance testing.

+## Executing the test

+Before executing the tests, verify that:

+1. You have exported necessary variables
+1. You have configured your inventory file, your servers, and Ansible can ping them
+1. If your JWS server is Windows, you have ensured Java is on local storage

+To execute the test, issue:

+`ansible-playbook execute-role.yml`

 ## Author Information